Garland-Schilling Scholarship Fund

 The Garlands and Schillings have spent the majority of their professional careers providing services intended to enhance the quality of life and level of independence for individuals with special needs.
 Those having a similar interest or passion are asked to additionally contribute to this fund.
 “We hope to sustain and grow the fund.
 We want it to live beyond us,” said Judy.
 To grow, expand and bring awareness to the community is the hope for years to come.

-Applicants must meet the following criteria to be eligible for the Garland-Schilling Scholarship:
+Applicants must meet the following criteria to apply for this scholarship:

-• Student shall demonstrate academic achievement with a minimum 3.25 grade point average;
+2. Student shall demonstrate academic achievement with a minimum 3.25 grade point average.

-• Student shall demonstrate community service involvement with a minimum of 20 hours of community service completed in the two years prior; and
+3. Student shall demonstrate community involvement with a minimum of 20 hours of community service completed in the two years prior.

-• Student shall be planning to enroll at an accredited college, university or trade school.
+4. Student shall be enrolled in or plan to enroll in an accredited college, university, or trade school.